Heerschop/cli-example-app/README.md

 ```

 ### Use the [launcher menu](https://www.npmjs.com/package/script-launcher#interactive-menu) for building
-When using serve (--livereload) for Android make sure WIFI is enabled on the phone.
+When using serve (--livereload) for Android make sure WIFI is enabled on the phone and for iOS make sure the iOS device can access the IP address of the Mac being used.
 ``` bash
 npm start
 ```